d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

-In order to compute the language model, we need to calculate the probability of words and the conditional probability of a word given the previous few words, i.e., language model parameters.
-Here, we assume that the training data set is a large text corpus, such as all Wikipedia entries, Project Gutenberg, or all text posted online on the web.
+In order to compute the language model, we need to calculate the probability of words and the conditional probability of a word given the previous few words, i.e., the language model parameters.
+Here, we assume that the training data set is a large text corpus, such as all Wikipedia entries, [Project Gutenberg](https://en.wikipedia.org/wiki/Project_Gutenberg), or all text posted online on the web.
 The probability of words can be calculated from the relative word frequency of a given word in the training data set.

-For example, $p(\mathrm{Statistics})​$ can be calculated as the probability of any sentence starting with the word 'statistics'.
+For example, $p(\mathrm{Statistics})$ can be calculated as the probability of any sentence starting with the word 'statistics'.
 A slightly less accurate approach would be to count all occurrences of the word 'statistics' and divide it by the total number of words in